 If you are like most taxpayers, you have records from years ago that you are afraid to throw away.
 To determine how to proceed, it is helpful to understand why the records needed to be kept in the first place.

 Generally, we keep “tax” records for two basic reasons: (1) in case the IRS or a state agency decides to question the information reported on our tax returns, and (2) to keep track of the tax basis of our capital assets so that the tax liability can be minimized when we actually dispose of the assets.

 With certain exceptions, the statute for assessing additional tax is three years from the return due date or the date the return was filed, whichever is later.
 However, the statute of limitations for many states is one year longer than the federal statute of limitations.
 In New England, all the states follow the 3 year rule.
 In addition to lengthened state statutes clouding the recordkeeping issue, the federal three-year assessment period is extended to six years if a taxpayer omits an amount that is more than 25% of the gross income reported on a tax return.
-In addition, of course, the statutes don’t begin running until a return has been filed.
+In addition, of course, the statutes don’t begin running until a proper business tax preparation and tax return process has been started.
 There is no limit on the assessment period where a taxpayer files a false or fraudulent return in order to evade tax.

 If an exception does not apply to you, for federal purposes, most of your tax records that are more than three years old can probably be discarded.

 For example: Sue filed her 2014 tax return before the due date of April 15, 2015.
 She will be able to safely dispose of most of her records after April 15, 2018.
 On the other hand, Don files his 2014 return on June 2, 2015.
 He needs to keep his records at least until June 2, 2018.
 Note: If a due date falls on a Saturday, Sunday or holiday, the due date becomes the next business day.